linagora/obm-deploy-doc/docs/quickstart.md

 OBM-Deploy uses SSH to connect to remote hosts using root account.

-This is a prerequisite but we will try to allow remove this need in the future.
+This is a prerequisite but we will try to allow non-root accounts in the future.

 So, ensure that you can connect to your remote hosts as root before trying to run OBM-Deploy.